edyoda/DS-Assignments/Final_Project.md

     👉 8.
 Update Profile: the user should be able to update their profile.
 :arrow_right: Upload the python files on Github and submit the Github repo URL on the assignment page

+### Additional task to the students
+### Add Search Functionality:

+Create a new function, say search_food(), that takes a keyword as input from the user.

+Search for food items whose names contain the entered keyword.

+Display the matching food items along with their details.